-Stanford's Department of Athletics, Physical Education and Recreation (DAPER) is the premier intercollegiate athletic program in the country.
+Stanford's Department of Athletics, Physical Education and Recreation (DAPER) is the premier intercollegiate athletics program in the country.
 We are the proud Home of Champions!
-We lead the nation with 127 NCAA championship titles, completed an unpresented sweep of both the men's and women's Capital One Cups, and have brought home the Learfield Director's Cup for 24 straight years.
-We support nearly 900 student-athletes who compete on 36 intercollegiate athletics teams and also support the university's physical education, recreation and wellness initiatives.
+We lead the nation with 128 NCAA championship titles, won the Women's Capital One Cup four of the last five years, and have brought home the Learfield Directors' Cup for 25 straight years.
+We also support the university's physical education, recreation and wellness initiatives.
 Our dedicated staff embody a culture of excellence, embrace our mission of scholar-athleticism and exemplify a relentless championship spirit.
-Our actions and staff are guided by the core tenets of the Athletics Department culture, The DAPER Way are: Embrace Scholar-Athleticism, Pursue and Revere Excellence, Lead with Courage, and Work Cohesively.
+Our actions and staff are guided by the core tenets of the DAPER culture, The DAPER Way, which are: Embrace Scholar-Athleticism, Pursue and Revere Excellence, Lead with Courage and Work Cohesively.

 Are you ready to inspire champions?
 If yes, then this may be the right opportunity for you!

 DAPER is searching for an organized, engaging, and detail-oriented individual to join our team as the Human Resources Coordinator.
 Reporting to the Associate Athletics Director and Director, Human Resources (Director), the Human Resources Coordinator will provide human resources administrative support to DAPER's Varsity, Recreation & Wellness, and Golf Course units, with a focus on contingent hiring.
 The Human Resources Coordinator will work with the Director and Assistant Directors to implement and communicate human resources policies and procedures, payroll, and other human resources related matters.

 Contingent Employee Life Cycle